Do you want demographic questions for your surveys?

 15. Voting Status

 Now that you’ve understood where your participant leans on the political spectrum, it doesn’t always mean they’re actively voting.
-Asking this demographic question is designed to see if someone is affiliated with local and/or national politics.
+Asking this demographic question is designed to see if someone is affiliated with local or national politics.

 This question can be asked in general, ‘Are you registered to vote?’
 Or, you can specify the question by adding the specific area you’re interested in: ‘Are you registered to vote in Utah?’